 Choosing an email autoresponder is no doubt a tricky thing.

 I know I personally wanted to choose the best email autoresponder for the price.

-The ActiveCampaign pricing for the amount of contacts and automation capabilities that you’ll be getting make it the best autoresponder of choice in my opinion.
+The cost for the amount of contacts and automation capabilities that you’ll be getting make ActiveCampaign the best autoresponder of choice in my opinion.

-If you’re interested, check out the ActiveCampaign pricing page below along with the additional features it offers.
+If you’re interested, check out the ActiveCampaign website below along with the additional features it offers.

 There’s a 14 day ActiveCampaign free trial that I recommend you take advantage of to try it out.